LCO or LOC: Which Is Best for High Porosity Hair vs Low Porosity Hair?

 What Is High-Porosity Hair?

-High-porosity hair or very porous hair allows moisture to effortlessly pass in and out of your hair shaft.
+High-porosity or very porous hair allows moisture to effortlessly pass in and out of your shaft.
 High-porosity hair is often prone to tangling, shrinkage, and frizz, especially in humid weather.

 A few calling cards of high porosity hair are: